SHARE Virtual Summer Apprenticeships – Faculty Information

 • Faculty mentors must be full-time faculty in social science, humanities, or arts fields at any UConn campus.

 • This program is intended to foster new student-faculty connections.
-Faculty mentors agree to select a student they are not currently working with and/or have not previously worked with in a research capacity.
+Faculty mentors agree to select a student they are not currently working with and/or have not previously worked with in a research or creative capacity.

-• Faculty mentors agree to provide sufficient substantive tasks and duties for the student apprentice to earn their full award (approximately 90 hours of work) and to complete a monthly checklist indicating which tasks the student apprentice has worked on.
+• Faculty mentors agree to provide sufficient substantive tasks and duties for the apprentice to earn their full award (approximately 90 hours of work) and to complete a monthly checklist indicating which tasks the student apprentice has worked on.

 • For their commitment to mentoring the student apprentice, faculty mentors will receive a $500 professional development award at the start of the summer.